TheSwanFactory/hourofnode/INSTALL.md

 Microsoft Windows - Detailed Instructions
 For **detailed instructions** of installing The Hour of Node web-app on **Microsoft Windows** systems please see this document:  ##TODO - include link to document out on the WordPress site##

-User's Guide
-The Hour of Node User's Guide can be found here:
-  ##TODO - include link to the User's Guide document##

 For further information, be sure to checkout our various websites: